THIS IS AN ASPIRE PHARMA WEBSITE PAGE INTENDED FOR UK PATIENTS WHO HAVE BEEN PRESCRIBED BIQUELLE XL® (QUETIAPINE)

 Bipolar Disorder

-Bipolar disorder is characterised by extreme mood swings.
-These can range from extreme highs (mania) to extreme lows (depression).
-Episodes of mania and depression often last for several weeks or months.
+Bipolar disorder is characterised by extreme mood changes.
+These can range from extreme highs (mania or hypomania) to extreme lows (depression).
+Episodes of mania and depression usually last a few days or weeks at a time.

 Major Depressive Disorder (MDD)